Complaint Information and Resources

 If you find yourself at the point of needing to file a formal complaint, we are here to help.
-Our goal is always to ensure that any and all complaints have been initiated for resolution with the school site principal and/or department supervisor as the first step.
+Our goal is always to ensure that all complaints, as the first step, have been initiated for resolution with the school site principal and/or department supervisor.

 The Tustin Unified School District exists to provide the best educational program and learning environment possible for all students entrusted to its care.
 To that end, the District welcomes constructive criticism of policies, programs, or operational decisions in order to improve its efforts and be responsive to its clients.